Sancauid/clearstone-sdk/docs/about/contributing.md

 3.  **Install Dependencies**

-    Install the package in "editable" mode along with all development dependencies (like `pytest` and `click`).
+    Install the package in "editable" mode along with all development dependencies (like `pytest`, `black`, and `ruff`).
 This allows you to edit the code and have the changes immediately reflected.
     ```bash
     pip install -e ".[dev]"
     ```

 4.  **Run the Test Suite**

     Before making any changes, ensure that the existing test suite passes.
+This is a crucial first step.
     ```bash
-    pytest -v
+    pytest
     ```
-    All tests should pass.
-If not, please open an issue or pull the latest changes from the `main` branch.

 ## Pull Request Process

-We follow a standard pull request workflow.
+We follow a standard, automated pull request workflow.

 1.  **Create a Feature Branch**

     Create a new branch from `main` for your changes.
 Please use a descriptive name.
     ```bash
     git checkout -b feature/my-new-policy-validator
     ```

 2.  **Make Your Changes**

     Write your code!
 Follow the existing code style and structure.
+Remember to add docstrings and type hints.

 3.  **Add or Update Tests**